Ouseburn Valley Regeneration Programme

 Redevelopment (See also: Urban renewal)

-Exterior view: The Cluny (music and performance venue) and The Round (theatre and home to Bruvvers Theatre Company).
-These buildings were once part of a whisky bottling plant.
+Exterior view: Information plaque on the wall of The Village Green with details of those involved with the Ouseburn Community Green Spaces Project programme.
+The Village Green is a small landscaped space in the centre of this redevelopment and part of the Ouseburn Community Green Spaces Project built across the area as part of the regeneration programme.
+Below it is Ouseburn Farm is an environmental and heritage centre which lets youngsters learn about environmental issues relevant to their lives.
 Set in a small valley near the mouth of the Ouseburn into the River Tyne.
 Once an area of industrial buildings, including glass and pottery works as well as flour and wind mills and crossed by railway and road bridges.
 It has been redeveloped to include arts buildings, a riding stables, green spaces, a city farm, a music and performance venue and residential accommodation.
 The regeneration programme has been driven by the Ouseburn Trust, established in 1996, whose mission statement is to "work for the benefit of a sensitively regenerated Ouseburn Valley, built on the past and looking to a sustainable future."

 © Sheffield Hallam University